-- CTTH_SZSEG (default value: 4): the size of the segment.
+- CTTH\SZSEG (default value: 4): the size of the segment.
 [Segments are square boxes in the satellite projection, whose size is expressed as the number of default horizontal resolution pixels (3km at nadir for MSG) of one edge of the square box.
 The size of the processed regions must be a multiple of the segment size.
 The NWP model forecast values and RTTOV simulations will be derived over all the processed regions at the horizontal resolution of the segment.
-A small ctth_szseg will decrease the box aspect in the retrieved cloud top pressure and will be especially useful if the NWP fields have a high horizontal resolution.
-But it may become very time consuming as RTTOV is launched every segment.] - IS_ALREADY_RECALIBRATED (default value: FALSE): a flag defining whether satellite data input by the user are already recalibrated using post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients.
+A small ctth\szseg will decrease the box aspect in the retrieved cloud top pressure and will be especially useful if the NWP fields have a high horizontal resolution.
+But it may become very time consuming as RTTOV is launched every segment.] - IS\ALREADY\RECALIBRATED (default value: FALSE): a flag defining whether satellite data input by the user are already recalibrated using post-launch calibration coefficients (solar channels) and GSICS IR calibration coefficients.
 [For nearly all users, it shall remain set to FALSE (defaut value).
-If set to TRUE (for example, CM-SAF may use this option), the RTTOV on line option is desactivated because RTTOV infrared bias files may not be adequate]. - RTTOV_USE_COMPUTED_BIAS (default value:FALSE): a flag defining if biases are to be monitored on line (see 2.2.1.2.3).
-[This key should be set to TRUE in case RTTOV bias files are not available for the NWP model used by the user (AEMET provides bias files for ECMWF only).
-But there are some constraints to create thoses bias files (see 2.2.1.2.3).] - NP_OMP_CTTH_THREAD (default value: -1): The CTTH is parallelized using openMP standard.
-If set to a strictly positive integer value, NB_OMP_CTTH_THREAD corresponds to the number of threads used by CTTH.
-If NB_OMP_CTTH_THREAD is set to a negative value, the number if threads used by CTTH will be monitored by the OMP_NUM_THREADS environment variable set at NWCSAF SW level.
+If set to TRUE (for example, CM-SAF may use this option), the RTTOV on line option is desactivated because RTTOV infrared bias files may not be adequate]. - NWP\ANALYSIS: flag allowing the use of NWP analysis.